SeyedMahmoudian/compilers/ass03/README.md

 # Symbol Table:

-This is cumbol table compontent of Platypus compiler.
+This is a symbol table compontent of Platypus compiler.
 The symbol table component consists of two parts:
 1. Symbol Table Manager (STM)
 2. Symbol Table Database (STDB)